Global downturn looms as countries struggle to contain coronavirus outbreak

 Potentially making it even harder to eradicate, a growing number of discharged coronavirus patients in China and elsewhere are testing positive again, sometimes weeks after being allowed to leave the hospital.

-In addition to stockpiling medical supplies, some governments ordered schools shut and canceled big gatherings to try to halt the flu-like disease.
-Switzerland canceled next week’s Geneva international car show, one of the industry’s most important gatherings.
+In addition to stockpiling medical supplies, some governments ordered schools shut and cancelled big gatherings to try to halt the flu-like disease.
+Switzerland cancelled next week’s Geneva international car show, one of the industry’s most important gatherings.

 The New York Stock Exchange said it had “robust contingency plans” to allow it to continue operating if its floor had to close.